-Clapham and Thieves Moss 7 mile circular ride/walk
+Clapham and Thieves Moss - 7 mile circular walk/cycle/horse ride

 This circular route is suitable for walkers, cyclists and horse riders at all times of year.
 The route starts at the National Park car park in Clapham and follows the Pennine Bridleway northwards along Long Lane, with views over Clapham Beck and Ingleborough Cave.
 This part of the route has approximately 200m (700ft) of ascent.
 The Pennine Bridleway is followed across dry grassy hillsides, with views of Ingleborough on a clear day, until reaching the edge of Crummack Dale, with vast views over the dale and Thieves Moss.
 A right turn takes you onto a public bridleway which follows the edge of Crummack Dale along a grassy track and then drops down to the farm at Crummack.
 The route follows a farm road towards Austwick, until a right turning back on to the Pennine Bridleway along Thwaite Lane to Clapham.

 The car park in Clapham has public toilets, and the village has a pub, cafe, and small shops.
 The public car park is large with plenty of space for horse boxes and trailers.
 There are also convenient rocks to use as mounting blocks.